Bilal2453/coro-docs/docs/coro-http.md

 ### request(method, url[, headers[, body[, options]]]) {#request}

-Synchronously performs an HTTP(s) request after establishing a connection with the said host.
+Synchronously performs a non-blocking HTTP(s) request after establishing a connection with the said host.

-- This method will raise an error up upon failure.
-Advised to be called with pcall/xpcall.
+- This method will raise an error on network failure.
+Advised to be called with `pcall`/`xpcall`.

-- If said connection \[with the host specified in `url`\] was already established and is still alive, it will be used instead of establishing another connection.
-Generally this is done either by a previous `request` call or by manually calling `saveConnection`.
+- If the needed connection \[with the host specified in `url`\] has been previously established and is still alive, it will be reused instead of establishing a new one.
+Generally this happen by a previous `request` call or by manually calling `saveConnection`.

+- Be aware that coro-http will try to auto-set some headers if the user doesn't supply them, specifically `Content-Length` and `Host`.  `Host` will be set to the hostname if not provided.  `Content-Length` is set to the length of `body` when the request is not chunked (`Content-Encoding` is not `chunked`) and it wasn't already provided by the user.

 ***This method MUST be run in a coroutine***